Yamsafer/exam-demo/README.md

 # Yamsafer Test
 Thank you for your interest in working at Yamsafer Inc.!

-We would like you to take a short programming challenge so that we can get a better sense of your programming skills.
+This is a demo test to practice Yamsafer technical interview where you will take a short programming challenge so that you can get a better sense of your programming skills.

-Please complete the following steps to submit your test.
-You will be able to practice with a demo or start the test.
-Make sure you are ready by completing all prerequisites before you begin your test.
+Here you will be able to practice with a demo.
+Make sure you are ready by completing all prerequisites before you begin the demo.

 ## Prerequisites:
 1. Make sure you have a github account (https://github.com/join)